huma-engineering/huma-docs/data-collection/modules/general/symptoms.md

 ## How it works

 The Symptoms module is set up with a predefined list of symptoms.
-Each time the patient opens the module, they select the symptoms they are experiencing at that time and also how severely they are experiencing them.
+Each time the patient opens the module, they select the symptoms they are experiencing at that time and report how severely they are experiencing them.
+They may have additional questions to answer about the symptom, such as the frequency they experience it, depending on how the module has been configured.

 ![Symptoms in the Huma App](./assets/symptoms.png)